 Additional thumbnail photos:

-Learn about the following companies in The Greenroof Directory: rooflite and Green Roof Plants (Ed Snodgrass as consultant).
-For more information on the Cuartel de Ballaj? project, please contact David Aponte of PR Green Design (PRGD) at: 787.529.6612 or firstname.lastname@example.org.
+Learn about the following companies in The Greenroof & Greenwall Directory: rooflite and Green Roof Plants (Ed Snodgrass as consultant).
+For more information on the Cuartel de Ballajá project, please contact David Aponte of PRGD Inc. at: 787.529.6612 or firstname.lastname@example.org.